Yipten/POVDisplay2/README.md

 | 32        | SR SRCLR           |
 | 34        | hall effect sensor |

-*SR = shift register*
+Four 8-bit shift registers (abbreviated as SR in the table above) were daisy-chained together for controlling all 31 LEDs at once, since there aren't that many pins on the ESP32.
+All of the shift register input pins were connected in parallel, except for the serial input (SER), which was set up to pass the last bit of one shift register to the next.
+This setup created the effect of having one big 32-bit shift register.
+Each LED was connected to one of the shift register output pins, allowing them to be individually addressable.

 ### Assembly

-All of the electronic components were soldered together on two solderable PCBs stacked on top of each other.
+All of the electronic components were soldered together on two solderable PCBs stacked on top of each other using plastic spacers.
 The bottom PCB had the ESP32 and shift registers, and the top one had the LEDs.
+The PCBs were screwed onto the board of 1/8 inch MDF, and the battery pack was mounted with a couple of velcro straps.

 Once all of the hardware was assembled, it looked like this: